mars1385/board/README.md

 # complete ?

-still not complete but i will put a demo for what has done so far if the demo is slow , because demo is on heroku when complete i will put it on server ,sorry for lag demo link on heroku https://fast-eyrie-37107.herokuapp.com/
+still not complete but i will put a demo for what has done so far if the demo is slow , because demo is on heroku when complete i will put it on server ,sorry for slow demo link on heroku https://fast-eyrie-37107.herokuapp.com/